The Difference Between Practicing Medicine and Owning a Role

 The Psychological Difference Between Doing and Being

-Role Ownership Begins With Direction, Not Perfection
+Role Ownership Begins with Direction, Not Perfection

 Fellowship Pathways That Help Doctors Own Roles